Here are reasons why I blog.

-Growing up in Malaysia and Singapore, I loved writing fictional fantasy stories about kids saving the world from fire-breathing dragons.
-When I moved back to Australia and was finishing my last year of high school in Melbourne, I noticed my Aussie classmates blitzed me at English, my favourite subject.
+Growing up in Malaysia and Singapore, I loved writing fictional fantasy stories about saving the world from fire-breathing dragons.
+When I was finishing my last year of high school in Melbourne, I noticed my Aussie classmates blitzed me at English, my favourite subject.
 Discouraged, I focused on acing my maths and science subjects.
 But I never really connected with numbers and formulas.

-For a very long time, publication after publication knocked back articles that I pitched and wrote for them.
+For a long time, publication after publication knocked back articles that I pitched.
 Some of us don’t get much representation in mainstream media.
-But we are all unique individuals with our own unique stories.
-Through this blog, I get to add to the diversity discussion and make a difference – even if it’s just one person who reads this blog.
+Through this blog, I get to keep the conversation about cultural diversity going.

 3. Inspire others

-A lot of us struggle to feel confident and accept ourselves, be it the way we look, what we are passionate about and where we come from.
-As an Asian Australian, I’ve always felt out of place on so many levels.
-Over time I’ve learnt to be comfortable with my kooky self and today share my stories with you so as to inspire you to love yourself for who you are.
+A lot of us struggle to feel confident in ourselves, be it the way we look, what we are passionate about and where we come from.
+As an Asian Australian, I’ve always felt out of place.
+Over time I’ve learnt to be comfortable with myself and today share my stories to help others.

 4. Connect others